Burkinabé Men's Basketball Championship

 The Burkinabé Men's Basketball Championship (in French: Championnat du basket-ball hommes du Burkinabé) is the top division basketball league in Burkina Faso.
 The league is organised by the Burkinabé Basketball Federation (FEBBA) and existed of 20 teams in the 2021–22 season.

+The championship is decided by a single-game final, and the champions are eligible to compete in the Road to BAL, although no team has yet participated.